• Home

 Alternate between the vanilla and chocolate batters, starting by piping the vanilla batter in the shape of a W. Then pipe the chocolate batter in the same W shape on top.
 Watch the video for a clearer explanation.

-Tap the mold gently against the work surface to smooth the top.
+Tap the mold gently on the work surface to level the batter.

 Place a small amount of softened butter into a small piping bag or a freezer bag.
 Pipe a thin line of butter down the center of the batter, along the entire length of the mold.

-Refrigerate the mold overnight, or place it in the freezer for 1 hour if you’re in a hurry.
+Refrigerate the mold overnight, or place it in the freezer for 1 hour if you’re short on time.

-Bake for 1 hour and 30 minutes.
-A skewer inserted into the center of the cake should come out dry.
+Bake for 1 hour and 30 minutes, or until a skewer inserted into the center of the cake comes out clean.

 The recipe for the foolproof super moist marble cake.

-If you chose a loaf tube pan, proceed in the same way.
-Alternately pipe the two batters until you reach the hole, then insert the tube.
+Pipe the two batters alternately until you reach the center hole, then insert the tube.

 Continue piping, alternating between the vanilla and chocolate batters.

-Tap the pan on the work surface to smooth the top, and close with the lid.
+Tap the pan gently on the work surface to level the top, and close with the lid.

-How to use a loaf tube pan to make this marble cake
+How to use the tube pan to make this marble cake

 Soaking syrup:

-Prepare it a little before the end of the cake’s baking time, as it should be lukewarm.
+Prepare it shortly before the end of the cake’s baking time, as it should be lukewarm.

-Remove from heat and add the vanilla extract or rum.
+Remove from heat and stir in the vanilla extract or rum.

 The finishing :